csomakk/SonicView/README.md

 # SonicView

-Plan is to make this faster and better than Mac QuickView.
+The plan is to make this faster and better than Mac QuickView.
 Problem with it is that by pressing left arrow, i always lose my progress instead going back.

 # Download